 Resource Area Proposed Action No-Action Alternative Water Resources No impacts to surface waters, groundwater, or waters of the U.S. All activities would occur in upland areas.
 Low potential for erosion to result in indirect impact to water resources.
 Application of water-permeable dust palliative would not generate additional runoff to adjacent areas.
 Conclusion : Negligible Impact.
 No change from existing conditions.
+Conclusion : No Impact.
+Land Use No change to existing land use designations or incompatible effects to off- installation land uses.
+Conclusion : No Impact.
+No change from existing conditions.
 Conclusion: No Impact.
-Land Use No change to existing land use designations or incompatible effects to off-installation land uses.
-Conclusion: No Impact.
-No change from existing conditions.
-Conclusion : No Impact.
 Recreation No impact to the public's ability to recreate in existing recreational areas adjacent to the CMAGR.
 Potential increase in public recreation area closures in BMGR-West during training.
-Conclusion: Negligible Impact.
+Conclusion : Negligible Impact.
 No change from existing conditions.
-Conclusion: No Impact.
+Conclusion : No Impact.
 Ground Transportation Short-term increase of a few (approximately 30) vehicle trips during initial grading and maintenance.
 No long-term increase in vehicle trips or impact to the existing regional surface transportation network.
-Conclusion: Negligible Impact.
+Conclusion : Negligible Impact.
 No change from existing conditions.
-Conclusion: No Impact.
+Conclusion : No Impact.
 Resource Areas Analyzed in Detail Air Quality Combined grading and operational emissions would be less than de minimis levels for all criteria pollutants.
 Conclusion: No Significant Impact.
 No change from existing conditions.
-Conclusion : No Impact.
+Conclusion: No Impact.
 Biological Resources Approximately 57.7 acres of desert scrub/wash vegetation would be permanently impacted by grading at the CMAGR.
 Vegetation and wildlife would temporarily be impacted during training activities, including landings/takeoffs of MV-22s.
-Adverse effects to the desert tortoise would be minimized by implementation of CMs (see Section 2.5.2).
+Adverse effects to the desert tortoise would be minimized by implementation of CMs (see Section 2.5.2) and any other requirements in the anticipated Biological Opinion.
 Conclusion: No Significant Impact.
 No change from existing conditions.
-Conclusion: No Impact.
+Conclusion : No Impact.
 Cultural Resources No impacts to cultural resources (as defined in Chapter 3.4).
-The Arizona and California State Historic Preservation Offices have concurred with MCAS Yuma's findings of no historic properties affected (Appendix A).
+MCAS Yuma is consulting with the Arizona and California State Historic Preservation Offices regarding concurrence with their findings of no historic properties affected.
 Conclusion: No Significant Impact.
 No change from existing conditions.
-Conclusion: No Impact.
+Conclusion : No Impact.
 Geological Resources Grading would result in alterations to topographic features.
 Grading and training activities would cause compaction of soils and an increase in erosion potential.
-Conclusion: No Significant Impact.
+Conclusion : No Significant Impact .
 No change from existing conditions.
-Conclusion: No Impact.
+Conclusion : No Impact.